 Calcium: Building Strong, Tall Bones

-Reliable American sources:
+Reliable U.S. sources:

 Protein: The Growth Macro Most Parents Overlook

-Why protein matters more than expected:
+Why it matters more than people expect:

-- Growth hormone relies on amino acids
+- Growth hormone depends on amino acids to function properly

-- Inconsistent intake slows development cycles
+- Inconsistent intake disrupts the development cycle

 - Peanut butter sandwiches